cocos/cocos-docs/en/scripting/basic-node-api.md

 `this.node.active = true;`

+If the any parent node of the node was previously deactivated, executing the line code would not trigger any behavior at this time.

 This operation will activate node, means:
 - Show current node and all child nodes in scene, unless child node is deactivated seperately.
 - Enable all components on current node and all child nodes, meaning `update` method in these components will be called in every frame.